 While there are many causes for diarrhea, a change in the gut’s bacteria can lead to loose stools.
 Antibiotics often disrupt the balance of the gut microbiome, leading to antibiotic-associated diarrhea and causing loss of good bacteria.

-Probiotics may reduce the risk of antibiotic-associated diarrhea in adults aged 18-64.
+Taking probiotics for diarrhea may reduce the risk of antibiotic-associated onset in adults aged 18-64.
 Omni-Biotic AB 10 contains ten carefully selected bacterial strains that restore the gut microbiome and reduce antibiotic-associated diarrhea.

 4. Maintain and Improve Gut Integrity